mikeritter/mikeritter.github.io/README.md

 ## Why?

 I've admittedly pursued web development part time.
 It can be tough to break into this field and get an honest grasp on this stuff.
-Recently Beth Soderberg presented a remarkable slide deck <q>(I Learned to Code Through WordPress and So Can You)[http://bethsoderberg.com/slides/2017/wordpress-dc/index.html#/]</q> that lays out her own surprisingly similar journey.
-Many of us in the field feel like impostors (read David Walsh's 2015 post <q>(I'm an Impostor)[https://davidwalsh.name/impostor-syndrome]</q>).
+Recently Beth Soderberg presented a remarkable slide deck <q>[I Learned to Code Through WordPress and So Can You](http://bethsoderberg.com/slides/2017/wordpress-dc/index.html#/)</q> that lays out her own surprisingly similar journey.
+Many of us in the field feel like impostors (read David Walsh's 2015 post <q>[I'm an Impostor](https://davidwalsh.name/impostor-syndrome)</q>).

 ## What now?